Getting ready on the morning of your wedding

 What do you want?

 There are a lot of elements to traditional “prep” photos.
 Finishing touches of hair and make up, putting on the dress, dress reveal to bridesmaids, having a whisky together, matching pyjamas on the bed, first look with your partner, first look with parents, details of jewellery, stationary, cufflinks, shoes.
+All it is (and all it is) is anything and everything that might happen before your ceremony.

 Timings